dirklach/website-checklist/README.md

 - **SEO Updates**: Ongoing optimization of content according to current SEO guidelines.

 ### 8.3.
 User-Friendliness
-- **Content Editor**: Training the client on using the content editor (e.g., Gutenberg in WordPress).
+- **Content Editor**: Training the client on using the content editor.
 - **Preview Functionality**: Using preview features to review content before publishing.

 ## 9. Server